AndersDeath/diary2/README.md

 # 21 June 2022 - Tuesday - Yerevan

 Iv'e rent a car for weekend ,and It will be fine.
 I didn't recieve an answer for Jacov, unfotunately.

+So, fonrtunately I got an answer from Yakov, It's ok.
+I also spend a lot of time on my tasks and finally fixed issue in SFS project.
+Tomorrow I will start doing many things in that project.